-As with any strain, groin strain (also known as rider’s strain) is a stretch or tear of any or all of the adductor muscles of the inner thigh or their tendons.
-Hockey, football, tennis and other sports that require pivoting and quick direction changes are the most common activities for groin pulls.
-These injuries range from simple stretching of the muscles to more severe tearing of the fibres.
-As with other strains it is graded 1 through to 3 with 3 being the most severe tear.
+Just like any strain, groin strain (also known as pulled groin) is a tear or stretch of any or all the adductor muscles of the inner thigh or the joints.
+Hockey, football, tennis and other sports that require quick and pivoting direction changes are the most frequent actions for groin pulls.
+These sports injuries range from simple stretching of the muscles to more severe tearing of the fibres.
+Just like other strains, it’s graded 1 through to 3 with 3 being the most severe tear.

-Due to this location and function, athletes involved in sports where the leg is moved forcefully inward or outward are more susceptible to this injury.
+Because of this function and location, athletes engaged in sports in which the leg is moved inward or outward are often susceptible to the injury.

-Forceful stretching of the adductor muscles of the hip.
-Forceful contraction of the adductor muscles.
-When sprinting or kicking a ball, for example – or by sudden changes in direction, which can occur in a range of sports.
-Overuse of the adductor muscles can lead to inflammation in the groin (adductor tendinitis).
+Forceful extending of the adductor muscles of the hip.
+When contraction of the adductor muscles is forceful.
+When sprinting or kicking a ball.
+Overuse of the adductor muscles may result in inflammation in the groin (adductor tendinitis).

 Signs and symptoms

 Grade 1: Mild pain.
-Stiffness in the adductor muscles but little or no effect on athletic performance.
+Stiffness but no or little impact on the athletic performance.

-Grade 2: More painful.
-Some swelling, tenderness, limited range of motion, pain when walking or jogging.
+Grade 2: Pain may increase.
+Some tenderness, swelling, restricted range of motion, pain when walking or running.

-Grade 3: Very painful.
-Significant swelling, pain with weight bearing, sometimes pain at rest or at night.
+Grade 3: Really painful.
+Pain with weight-bearing, significant swelling, pain at night or at rest.

 Complications if left unattended

 RICER.
-Anti-inflammatory medication.
-For a Grade 3 strain it may be necessary to seek a medical evaluation.
+Anti-inflammatory diet or medication.
+For Grade 3, it might be necessary to look for a medical evaluation.

-Prevention of groin strain requires warming-up properly before activities, stretching for good flexibility in the abductor muscles, adductor muscles, abdominals and hip flex ors for good muscular balance.
+Prevention of groin strain demands more warming-up before sports activities.
+Stretching for better flexibility in adductor muscles and strengthening the abductor muscles, hip flexors and abdominals for great balance.

-Most groin strains will heal with no lasting effects.
-Only the most severe strains, with complete tears, require surgical correction.
+Groin strains will cure with no lasting effects.
+The most severe strains, with tears that are complete, need surgery.